 To achieve this objective, the Company regularly monitors working capital positions and updates spending plans as considered necessary.
 Monthly working capital and expenditure reports are prepared by the Company's finance function and presented to management for review and communication to the Board.
-As at April 30, 2022, all of the Company's financial liabilities are due within one year.
+As at July 31, 2022, all of the Company's financial liabilities are due within one to three years.

-As at April 30, 2022, the Company had a working capital of \$3,458,413 (July 31, 2021 - \$6,707,593) and it does not have any monetary long-term liabilities.
+As at July 31, 2022, the Company had a working capital of \$2,088,629 (July 31, 2021 - \$6,707,593).
+As at July 31, 2022, the Company has long term lease liability of \$108,850.
 The continuing operations of the Company are dependent upon its ability to obtain adequate financing and to commence profitable operations in the future.